team-capex/big-map-archive-api-client/README.md

 # Consuming BIG-MAP Archive's REST API

-Below is an example of how to programmatically <b>create and share records</b> on [BIG-MAP Archive](https://archive.big-map.eu/).
+Below is an example of how to programmatically <b>create and share records</b> on [BIG-MAP Archive](https://archive.big-map.eu/) via its application programming interface (API) using a Python script.

 ## Demo archive

-In addition to the main production archive (with daily backups), a [demo archive](https://big-map-archive-demo.materialscloud.org/) is available so that you can practice creating and managing records via the application programming interface (API).
+In addition to the main production archive (with daily backups), a [demo archive](https://big-map-archive-demo.materialscloud.org/) is available so that you can practice creating and managing records via its API.
 For testing purposes, use the demo archive.

 ## User accounts